Categorical composable cryptography: Abstract

 \section{Abstract}

 We formalize the simulation paradigm of cryptography in terms of category theory and show that protocols secure against abstract attacks form a symmetric monoidal category, thus giving an abstract model of composable security definitions in cryptography.
 Our model is able to incorporate computational security, set-up assumptions and various attack models such as colluding or independently acting subsets of adversaries in a modular, flexible fashion.
-We conclude by using string diagrams to rederive no-go results concerning the limits of bipartite and tripartite cryptography, ruling out \eg composable commitments and broadcasting.
-On the way, we exhibit two categorical constructions of resource theories that might be of independent interest: one capturing resources shared among $n$ parties and one capturing resource conversions that succeed asymptotically.
+We conclude by using string diagrams to rederive the security of the one-time pad and no-go results concerning the limits of bipartite and tripartite cryptography, ruling out e.g., composable commitments and broadcasting.